Philips Avent Baby Bottles: Natural vs Anti-Colic

 Vent System: AirFree Vent

 The standout feature of the Philips Avent Anti-Colic bottles is their unique AirFree vent system.
-This innovative vent is designed to draw air away from the nipple, keeping it full of milk even when the bottle is horizontal.
-This helps prevent babies from swallowing air bubbles, which are a major cause of gas, spit-up, and colic.
-The AirFree vent is typically a separate insert that can be easily assembled and cleaned.
+This innovative vent draws air away from the nipple, keeping it full of milk even when the bottle is horizontal.
+This helps prevent babies from swallowing air bubbles, a major cause of gas, spit-up, and colic.
+The AirFree vent is typically a separate insert that is easy to assemble and clean.

 Nipple Shape: Classic